paulpod/neuromanticsdotnet/source/_posts/Music-part1.md

 But playing music back?
 That's remained passive for most of us.
 Maybe you used to [make mixtapes](https://neuromantics.net/mixtapes/), now playlists.

-What if it didn't have to be?
 What if listening to music wasn't passive?
-I think DJing creates a flow state of active listening — and not just for the DJ.
+What if being more engaged with the sequencing of what's playing was enough to snap into that state?
+The hypothesis I want to sketch out, is that DJing creates a flow state of active listening — and not just for the DJ.
 Something in the interface itself creates a fundamentally different relationship with music.

 But first, a little bit of history and unboxing...